Clinical Teaching Fellowship 2018-2020—Call for Applications

 The position may require international travel for periods up to three weeks at a time.

-We strongly encourage applications from persons living and/or educated outside the United States, people of color, LGBTQI persons, women, and persons with disabilities.
+We strongly value diversity and inclusion, and encourage applications from persons living and/or educated outside the United States, people of color, LGBTQI persons, women, and persons with disabilities.

-Applicants should send to Randi.Aho@law.columbia.edu in a single PDF document: (a) a letter of interest, describing the applicant’s qualifications and interest in the position; (b) a one page statement of the applicant’s vision of human rights clinical education, primary areas of interest in the development of human rights scholarship and practice, and any clinical projects the applicant would propose to develop in the first year of their fellowship; (c) a curriculum vitae; (d) a law school transcript; (e) two writing samples: one, scholarly, and the second, related to human rights practice (each of no more than ten pages); and (f) two letters of recommendation, and the names of no more than three additional references.
+Applicants should send: (a) a letter of interest, describing the applicant’s qualifications and interest in the position; (b) a one page statement of the applicant’s vision of human rights clinical education, primary areas of interest in the development of human rights scholarship and practice, and any clinical projects the applicant would propose to develop in the first year of their fellowship; (c) a curriculum vitae; (d) a law school transcript; and (e) two letters of recommendation, and the names of no more than three additional references.